pretix/pretix-docs/docs/contributing-to-the-docs/index.md

 You can identify the start of the unnecessary data by the `#` or the `?` symbol in the URL.
 Check any links to external websites frequently to confirm that they still point to the desired website.

+### Stick to our grammar guidelines

+Our main source for guidelines on spelling, punctuation and grammar is [Merriam-Webster](https://www.merriam-webster.com/).
+Use the spellings listed on that website.
+If Merriam-Webster does not list a word, try to find it on [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) Avoid spellings marked as "alternative" or "variant" on either of those websites.

 ### Use Vale to improve your text

 The linter Vale can help improve your writing.